 OPUS – A unique day of student celebration of the year of scholarship and service held every year in April.
 Classes are cancelled for a half-day and the event is kicked-off with a big parade through campus, followed by individual presentations of student work.
 It has the feel of a mini-conference mixed in with the fun loving elements of Trinity – the Troll definitely makes an appearance!

-The Pro Shop – the little brick building just south of the dining hall, also known as the Welcome Center.
-Current and prospective students are welcome to drop in anytime.
+The Pro Shop – the little brick building just south of the dining hall, also known as the Financial Aid offices.

 RA – Your residence assistant is your upper-class student guide to all things in your living area.
 He or she lives on the hall you live on and is available as a resource, a source of support, a source of good advice and a community builder.